microsoft/PSRule/docs/scenarios/azure-tags/azure-tags.md

 This is an example of how PSRule can be used to validate tags on Azure resources to match an internal tagging standards.

+This scenario covers the following:

+- Defining a basic rule.
+- Basic usage of `Exists`, `Within` and `Match` keywords.
+- Using configuration in a rule definition.
+- Setting configuration in YAML.
+- Running rules with configuration.

 In this scenario we will use a JSON file:

 - [`resources.json`](resources.json) - An export for the Azure resource properties saved for offline use.